 When your home is full, it’s time to reuse, repurpose and recycle, to claim back your space and peace of mind.

 Recycling is so important.
 It ensures that the items don’t end up in garbage landfills or in the mass of plastic in the Pacific Ocean.
-When I googled the size of this mass, I found it’s double the size of Texas!
+When I googled the size of this mass, I found it’s double the size of Texas and triple the size of France!

 That’s incredible.
 I definitely don’t want to add to it, and I’m sure you don’t either.
 Recycling ensures that the items are broken down and used in other products.
 It keeps them out of landfills and from being duped in the ocean.